 The pictorial collections contain over 120,000 images dating from the mid-1850's to the present.
 More information is in the Photographs and Images Research Guide.
 Major collections include the Cobb Memorial Collection, the Henry A. Schmidt Collection, and the Atlantic & Pacific Railway Collection.
 Selected images are available in New Mexico's Digital Collections.
 Pictorial Collections have finding aids in the Rocky Mountain Online Archive.
 See Using CSWR Collections for more information .

-Manuscript collections at the CSWR shed light on the political, economic, social and cultural history of New Mexico.
-Reflecting New Mexico's historical and cultural ties, we also collect materials relating to the Southwest region, Mexico and Latin America.
+Manuscript collections at the CSWR shed light on the political, economic, social and cultural history of New Mexico and also contain materials relating to the Southwest region, Mexico and Latin America.
 Most of the collections date from the 19th and 20th centuries and include the papers and records of politicians, historic and literary figures, architects, activists, attorneys, local families, organizations, and businesses.
 Manuscript collections are rich in primary source materials including correspondence, oral histories, scrapbooks, diaries, literary manuscripts, unpublished reports, financial records, legal documents, broadsides, maps, photographs and audio/video recordings.

 Collections can be searched for in the Rocky Mountain Online Archive and requested in the Anderson Reading Room.
 See Using CSWR Collections for more information.
 Selected manuscript materials can be found in New Mexico's Digital Collections.